Ramat HaNadiv: Kebara Cavern

-Green Technology
+Green technology

-In 1994, a special "Green Waste" recycling project was launched in Ramat Hanadiv, to serve as an example for gardening contractors, regional councils and municipalities.
-Forestry and gardening waste – branches, grass, leaves and others – are collected and processed into compost that is then reused for gardening.
+In 1994, a Green Waste recycling project was launched in Ramat Hanadiv to serve as an example for gardening contractors, regional councils and municipalities.
+Forestry and gardening waste – branches, grass, leaves, etc. – are collected and processed into compost that is then reused for gardening.
 A wastewater purification facility was installed at Ramat Hanadiv in 1998.
 This is a Bio-Disc type facility used for the purification of the wastewater generated by the office and public lavatories at the Gardens.

-On 12 March 2008, Ramat Hanadiv's Visitors Pavilion became the first building in Israel to be granted standard certification for sustainable construction.
-The new Visitors Pavilion was designed by the architectural firm of Ada Karmi Melamede with the objective of making as little impact as possible on the environment.

-Indoor climate control is provided by the region's first earth energy system, also known as a geothermal heat pump system, consisting of an electrically powered compressor and exchanger device connected to a series of small diameter pipes buried in the earth to create an energy exchanger through which heat energy can either be captured from inside the building and rejected into the earth, or reversed to capture heat energy from the earth and deposited into the building.

-The Visitors Pavilion has been built as a green mound covered with soil and vegetation.
-It houses an assembly hall where visitors can watch a film on Ramat Hanadiv, a gallery displaying temporary exhibitions on themes relevant to the site, a lecture hall, education centre, refreshment stand and restaurant.
+In March 2008, Ramat Hanadiv's Visitors Pavilion became the first building in Israel to be granted standard certification for sustainable construction.
+The pavilion was designed by the architectural firm of Ada Karmi Melamede.
+Indoor climate control is provided by a geothermal heat pump system consisting of an electrically powered compressor and exchanger device connected to a series of small diameter pipes buried in the earth.
+Heat energy can either be captured from inside the building and returned to the earth or reversed to capture heat energy from the earth and channeled into the building.
+It looks like a green mound covered with soil and vegetation.
+Inside is an assembly hall where visitors can watch a film about Ramat Hanadiv, an exhibition gallery, a lecture hall and an educational center.